Introduction to AWS Aurora

 - Enterprise Level Compatibility: Aurora is compatible with MySQL and PostgreSQL.
 So, if your current application is in MySQL or PostgreSQL you can migrate it or use Amazon RDS to shift your database and use Aurora Engine.

-- AWS Management Console: Amazon Management Console is easy to use with a click and drag features to quickly set-up your Aurora Cluster.
+- AWS Management Console: Amazon Management Console is easy to use with click and drag features to quickly set-up your Aurora Cluster.

 - Maintenance: Aurora has almost zero server maintenance.
 5 times faster than MySQL and 3 times faster than PostgreSQL.